Dunedin railway station: History

 In its early days the station was the country's busiest, handling up to 100 trains a day, including suburban services to Mosgiel and Port Chalmers, railcars to Palmerston and the Otago Central Railway and other trains to Christchurch and Invercargill.
 The city's economic decline and the reduction in the prominence of rail transport means that only a handful of trains use the station today.

 The station used to have dock platforms at both the north and south ends and a crossover midway along the main platform.
 Large shunting yards, most of which have now gone, occupied land to the south.
 Much of this land has now been subdivided into wholesale and light industrial properties.

 With the decrease in passenger rail traffic, the station now serves more functions than the one for which it was designed.
 Bought by the Dunedin City Council in 1994, its uses have greatly diversified, though it still caters for the Dunedin Railways tourist trains.
 Much of the ground floor is used as a restaurant, and the upper floor is home to both the New Zealand Sports Hall of Fame and the Otago Art Society.
-A produce market is held in the grounds to the north every Saturday morning.
+A produce market, the Otago Farmers Market, is held in the grounds to the north every Saturday morning.
 Every year in March, the station takes centre stage in the South Island's main fashion show, with the main platform becoming reputedly the world's longest catwalk.

 A thorough refurbishment of the exterior took place in the late 1990s, accompanied by the landscaping of the gardens outside the entrance in Anzac Square.

 In October 2006 its centenary was celebrated with a festival of railway events, including the operation of eight steam railway locomotives from all over New Zealand.
 In 2006 it was recognised by DK Eyewitness Travel as one of "The World's 200 Must-See Places".

 On 12 February 2008, a container wagon struck and partially destroyed the historic footbridge at the southern end of the station, joining Anzac Square with the industrial zone close to the wharves.
 Four people were on the bridge, with one suffering minor injuries when she fell 4.5 metres.
 Reconstruction of a footbridge of similar design on the same site was carried out in September–October 2008.

 In 2013, baker Steve Mee from the Scenic Southern Cross Hotel recreated the station in gingerbread.
 It was 1.5m long and entirely edible, being constructed of gingerbread, icing and chocolate.

 In 2020 the railway station was used for filming scenes for the movie The Power of the Dog, for which Jane Campion won the Academy Award for Best Director.